 How Long Does Rehab in London Last?

 The time it takes to complete a drug rehab programme at private rehab centres varies, depending on the type of substance misuse disorder you have, the severity of your addiction, as well as your budget.
+Rehab in London can be expensive, which is why we offer a number of addiction treatment programmes that accommodate most financial circumstances.

 The recommended length of rehab treatment is a 28 day programme, as this gives you a chance to complete both the detox process as well as some addiction therapies such as family therapy, group therapy, art therapy, and holistic therapies.